Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

 \subsection{From Kadanoff-Baym Equation to Boltzmann Equation}

-The Kadanoff-Baym equation can be derived from the Schwinger-Dyson equation of the two-point Green's function $G(x,y)$ in the Close Time Path formalism(for more detail, one can read \cite{Das:1997gg}).
-Let us rewrite $G(x,y)$ as a function of the average and different coordinate $X=\frac{x+y}{2}$, $r=x-y$ define the Wigner transformation of function as
+The KBE can be derived from the Schwinger-Dyson equation for the two-point Green's function $G(x,y)$ in the Closed Time Path (CTP) formalism (see {\it {e.g.}}, \cite{Das:1997gg} for more details).
+Let us rewrite $G(x,y)$ as a function of the average and different of coordinates $X=\frac{x+y}{2}$, $r=x-y$ and define the Wigner transformation of function as